nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ---
 layout: page
-title: HackAssist User Guide
+title: User Guide
 ---

-HackAssist is a desktop app for helping hackathon team leaders manage project tasks more easily.
+HackAssist is a desktop application which aims to help manage tasks in software development hackathons.

 It is optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a **Graphical User Interface** (GUI).
 If you can type fast, HackAssist can get your task management done faster than traditional GUI apps.